-Per the IRS publication Refund Inquiries:
+Per the IRS Refund Inquiries FAQ:

 Can I receive a tax refund if I owe for a prior year's federal taxes since I am currently making payments under an installment agreement or payment plan?